How to propagate sunflowers and grow the gorgeous blooms for free

 (Image credit: Getty)

-The easiest and most common way to propagate sunflowers is through seeds.
-It does take some patience, as you will need to wait for an existing sunflower to mature fully and the back of its flower head to turn brown.
+The easiest and most common way to propagate sunflowers is by harvesting the seeds.
+It does take some patience, as you will need to wait for an existing sunflower to mature fully and for it to stop flowering.

 William Mitchell, owner of Sutton Manor Nursery, recommends cutting ‘the flower head off the plant, leaving only a few inches of the stem attached before hanging the flower head upside down in a well-ventilated area for a few weeks to allow the seeds to dry out.’